 As the sun was past midday, most of the soldiers were currently by the river, busy excavating the new earthworks.
 Only the wounded and lazy stayed behind, and amidst them walked chattering groups of both young girls and older women.
 These camp followers offered everything from food to laundry to medical care and sexual services.
 There were also young boys among them whom the soldiers were already training as replacements.

 I guess camp prostitutes and child soldiers should come as no surprise for a pre-industrial society, Kaede thought.
-Not that countries stopped just because they turned modern.
+Not that countries on Earth stopped doing this in modern times.

 After all, one of the little known details of Japanese history was that they actually organized their own girls into ‘comfort women’ for the American post-WW2 military occupation.
 The authorities simply saw it as the lesser evil compared to foreign soldiers running rampant, especially when those same troops have been fed for years on a diet of racist wartime propaganda.